June 28 2022 – Epic Web Studios

 Of course, the plant itself might also inform that decision — you might try matching the color of the planter’s ceramic glaze to a flowering blossom or even plant the same thing depicted in the pattern!

-Caring for your Italian planter pot
+Caring for your Italian planter pot with proper drainage

 Italian planter pots make lovely and resilient homes for both indoor and outdoor plants, standing up well to sun and rain (that glaze won’t wash or fade!) — however, they do not fare well in ice and snow.
 In colder climates, we recommend bringing pots inside at first frost.